Epidemiology of Pediatric IBD

 IBD can be managed medically to control symptoms and induce remission.
 This will decrease the necessity of surgical intervention.

-Mild to moderate disease is initially treated with sulfasalazine or mesalamine or antibiotic therapy ( metronidazole and ciprofloxacin).
-Corticosteroids are the mainstay of treatment in moderate to severe disease but are contraindicated in children with severe growth restriction or severe bone demineralization.
+Mild to moderate disease is initially treated with sulfasalazine or mesalamine or antibiotic therapy (metronidazole and ciprofloxacin).
+Corticosteroids are the mainstay of treatment in moderate to severe disease, but are contraindicated in children with severe growth restriction or severe bone demineralization.
 Immunomodulators like Azathioprine (5-ASA) and 6-mercaptopurine are useful as maintenance therapy for children in remission.
-For cases refractory to steroids and immunomodulators, infliximab, a monoclonal antibody can be used to treat moderate to severe disease.
+For cases refractory to steroids and immunomodulators, infliximab, a monoclonal antibody, can be used to treat moderate to severe disease.

 Mild to moderate disease is treated with enemas or oral 5-aminosalicylic acid agents, sulfasalazine and mesalamine.
-Corticosteroids can be used in children with moderate to severe disease but are refractory to treatment with aminosalicylates.
+Corticosteroids can be used in children with moderate to severe disease, but are refractory to treatment with aminosalicylates.
 Immunomodulators are prescribed to maintain remission but not to induce it.

 In addition, nutritional assessment and support are important in the treatment of IBD-associated malnutrition and growth restriction in children.
 Iron, calcium, Vitamin D/B12, and folate supplementation are essential too.
+High fiber intake and high intake fruits and vegetables can be helpful in avoid the disease.

 Indications for surgery in pediatric Crohn’s disease are:

-- Intestinal/ colonic perforation
+- Intestinal/colonic perforation

 - Intestinal obstruction